Prag8855/aab/content/guides/buying-used-car-in-germany.md

 ![Zulassungsbescheinigung e ID](/images/Zulassungsbescheinigung-eID.jpg "If the old Zulassungsbescheinigung has an eID, you can register the vehicle online")

-**Useful links:**

-- [Register a new vehicle online](https://www.berlin.de/labo/mobilitaet/kfz-zulassung/dienstleistungen/service.850473.php/dienstleistung/329030/) - Berlin.de (in German)
+**[Register a new vehicle online](https://www.berlin.de/labo/mobilitaet/kfz-zulassung/dienstleistungen/service.850473.php/dienstleistung/329030/)** (in German) - Berlin.de

-- [Register a used vehicle online](https://www.berlin.de/labo/mobilitaet/kfz-zulassung/dienstleistungen/service.850473.php/dienstleistung/329036/) - Berlin.de (in German)
+**[Register a used vehicle online](https://www.berlin.de/labo/mobilitaet/kfz-zulassung/dienstleistungen/service.850473.php/dienstleistung/329036/)** (in German) - Berlin.de

 ### With a registration service